mmasdeu/referendum1oct/README.md

 20:00 (-1)

 :   We speak with the volunteers that have gathered at “Aulos”, in order
     to coordinate for the day after.
-Crucially, we decide who and how to bring coffee!
+Most crucially, we decide who will bring coffe, and how!
 We head home to get ready for the night.
 There are two polling places which are closed and will be so through the night:
     “Aulos” and “Espai Infantil”.
 They need to be protected starting at 5:00, but there is no need to be there before.
 We decide to spend